Publication

 In light of the principle of storage limitation, the PDPA provides that in the context of recruitment, personal data of job applicants who have not been offered a job position may be processed no longer than 6 months after the end of the recruitment process, unless the job applicant has given his or her consent for storage of the data for a longer period.
 Upon expiry of this period, the employer must delete or destroy the stored personal data and return the original documents provided by the data subject.
 In one of its opinions, the Commission clarified that job applicants data may be stored up to 3 years, if contained in internal company records, created by the employer with respect to the conduct of the application process on the basis of the legitimate interest of the employer to protect itself against accusations in discriminatory treatment (3 years being the statutory deadline for filling a discrimination complaint under the Bulgarian legislation).
 In this case, however, the employer must observe the data minimization principle by, for example, pseudonymisation of the data.

 Special category data is personal data consisting of racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation.
-The decision in OT (C-184/20) might suggest this should be interpreted broadly to include publication of information that indirectly discloses these characteristics.
+Decisions such as OT (C-184/20) and Lindenapotheke (C-21/23) indicate this should be interpreted broadly to include information that indirectly discloses these characteristics.

 Information about criminal offences is dealt with separately and is subject to even tighter controls.